Background

 David Stead

 Biologist David Stead was a determined campaigner for the conservation of indigenous Australian biota, and founded the Wildlife Preservation Society of Australia in 1909.
-He launched an attempt in ca.1930 to restore to NSW the much slaughtered Australian koala (Phascolarctos cinereus), a tree climbing herbivorous marsupial, often referred to, rather inaccurately, as a bear or the native bear.
+He launched an attempt in ca.1930 to restore to NSW the much slaughtered Australian koala (Phascolarctos cinereus), a tree climbing herbivorous marsupial, often referred to, inaccurately, as a bear or the native bear (Ardill 2021).
+Stead’s restoration ambitions are clearly set out in the historical documentation, but the details of his restoration plan are unknown, although it is quite likely that he aspired to recovery of the koala throughout its natural range in New South Wales.

 Although historically interesting, the project did not achieve its goals.
-Ongoing disputes over methodology and finances arose, and quickly led to the collapse of the undertaking.
-The details of Stead’s actual restoration plans are unknown, but it is quite likely that he would have aspired to recovery of the koala throughout its natural range in New South Wales, had the project proceeded.
+Ongoing disputes over methodology and finances arose, and quickly led to the project’s collapse.

 Reference: